What is Firvanq and how is it used?

-- Add the remaining Grape-Flavored Diluent into the vancomycin hydrochloride USP powder bottle.
+- Re-open the Powder Bottle and add the remaining Grape-Flavored Diluent into the Powder Bottle.

-- Instruct the patient to shake the reconstituted solution of FIRVANQ™ well before each use and to use an oral dosing device that measures the appropriate volume of the oral solution in milliliters.
+- Instruct the patient to shake the reconstituted solution of FIRVANQ well before each use and to use an oral dosing device that measures the appropriate volume of the oral solution in milliliters.

-Store reconstituted solutions of FIRVANQ™ in the refrigerator, 2°C to 8°C (36°F to 46°F); discard FIRVANQ™ reconstituted solution after 14 days, or if it appears hazy or contains particulates.
+- Discard the reconstituted solution of FIRVANQ after 14 days, or if it appears hazy or contains particulates.

 Dosage Forms And Strengths

-Each FIRVANQ™ kit contains vancomycin hydrochloride USP as white to almost white or tan to brown powder for oral solution, equivalent to 3.75 g, 7.5 g, 10.5 g or 15 g vancomycin, and Grape-Flavored Diluent for reconstitution.
+Each FIRVANQ kit contains vancomycin hydrochloride USP as white to almost white or tan to brown powder for oral solution, equivalent to 3.75 g, 7.5 g or 15.0 g vancomycin, and Grape-Flavored Diluent for reconstitution.

 |3.75 g||147 mL||65628-204-05|